Concrete Efflorescence Removal: The Ultimate Guide

 Efflorescence Only Occurs on New Concrete

-Another misconception is that efflorescence only appears on new concrete.
-While it is more common in new installations due to the curing process, efflorescence can occur at any time if conditions are favorable.
-Older concrete exposed to new sources of moisture or salts can also develop efflorescence.
+Another myth is that efflorescence is exclusive to new concrete.
+Although it is more prevalent in new installations due to the curing process, older concrete can also develop efflorescence when exposed to moisture or salts.

 Water Alone Can Remove Efflorescence